Massachusetts Low-Income Housing Tax Credit (LIHTC)

 EOHLC also prepares an annual allocation plan and publishes a Notice of Funding Availability (NOFA) for use by a developer interested in applying for qualification.

-Properties must meet the federal law requirements for “qualified low-income housing projects” to be eligible for the credit.
+To be eligible for the credit, the property must meet the federal law requirements for “qualified low-income housing projects" and

 • Be located in Massachusetts

-• Meet the requirements established by Massachusetts laws
+• Meet any additional requirements established by Massachusetts laws

 • Be owned by an owner who enters into a regulatory agreement with EOHLC.